jaywayawyaj/GoneWithTheWindKiwiPower/README.md

 - removing time fully from my project
     - When I tried to remove `import java.util.Calendar` from y project it would stop over half of my tests working, an error which occurred only an hour before it was due to be submitted and I have not yet worked out how to fix it!
 (Screenshot of error attached - would love some clarity if you have any)
     ![screenshot](https://github.com/jaywayawyaj/GoneWithTheWindKiwiPower/blob/master/public/Screenshot%202019-04-12%20at%2011.26.24.png)
+- Testing suite
+    - Whilst I do have 100% of tests passing, I am uncertain of test coverage.
+Furthermore, I feel like there are probably more elegant ways to write the testing suite with something like a before each block etc.

 # Appendix